freeCodeCamp/guide/src/pages/python/functions/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+#### Function:
+Functions are named block of code designed to do one specific job.
+It allows you to write code once that can then be run whenever you need to accomplish the same task.
+Using functions effectively makes your program easier to write, read, test and fix.
+It also makes team collaboration easier.
+The 'def' keyword is used to define a function.

+<a href='https://docs.python.org/2.0/ref/function.html'>Python Docs</a>